Nitrux/nitrux-bug-tracker/README.md

 1. Requesting new software.
 2. Filing a bug against software not maintained or developed by Nitrux.

 Additionally, do not discuss features and existing policies or propose features or ideas.
-For such circumstances, please add a [feature request](#how-to-make-a-feature-request).
+Please add a [feature request](#how-to-make-a-feature-request) for such circumstances.

 #### Submitting a bug report